Mulwor/note-app/0_interview/on-english/REACT.md

 <details>
 <summary>What is difference between controlled and uncontrolled component?</summary>

-For example, we have an input field — we can choose to control it or not.
-If we want to control our state, we can use the useState hook and write an onChange function.
-But when we don't want to control it, then the DOM manages it itself and has its own value.
+For example, we have an input field, and we can choose whether to make it controlled or uncontrolled.

+If we want to control the state, we use the useState hook and write onChange function to update it.
+Event target value

+If we don't want to control it, the DOM manages the value itself (DOM сам управляет значение)

-If we control component we can get value using state.value but if don't we need to create ref and call ref.current.value
+To get the value from a controlled component, we just write => event.target.value.
+For an uncontrolled one, we need to create a ref and access ref.current.value

 </details>

+---

+To the evenings

 <details>
 <summary>What are React keys and why are they important?
 It's good use Id or not, and if we don't have id, how our program start work</summary>